Equation (band)

 Equation were a British, young Devon-based folk supergroup formed in 1995, which combined the core talents of the Lakeman Brothers with Kathryn Roberts and Kate Rusby, later replaced for a spell by Cara Dillon.
+The name of the band refers to the initials of the band members' names, KR2 + SL3.

 Their first single "He Loves Me" was originally released in 1996 on the Blanco y Negro-WEA label and was followed by four studio albums.

 The Times reviewed their first album release Hazy Daze. in 1998, scoring 7/10 and giving a favourable comparison to Fairport Convention.